 We are one of the respected registered agents in Tennessee and will be responsible towards initiating incorporation in Tennessee through processing of your “Articles of Organization”, and “Charter” for domestic entities and “Certificate of Authority” for foreign business entities.

 Charter and Certificate of Authority

 You will be required to submit “Charter” if your business is a domestic corporation and a “Certificate of Authority” if it is a foreign business entity.
-In order to streamline the process of incorporation in Tennessee, we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process of incorporation in Tennessee, we can file documents on your behalf online or through an expedited process.

 Date Stamped Copies